yogthos/Selmer/README.md

 (selmer.parser/set-resource-path! "/var/html/templates/")
 ```

-It's also possible to set the sesource path in a location relative to the resource path:
+It's also possible to set the resource path in a location relative to the resource path:

 ```clojure
 (set-resource-path! (clojure.java.io/resource "META-INF/foo/templates"))